 What’s New for Canada Pension Plan

-Kody Wilson, CPA, CA, Supervisor
+Kody Wilson, CPA, CA, Partner

 The Canada Revenue Agency (CRA) recently administered changes to the Canada Pension Plan (CPP) legislation that directly affects anyone in the workforce between the ages of 65 and 70.
 As baby boomers continue towards retirement and CRA is forced to deal with Canada’s shifting demographic, taxpayers between 65 and 70, and receiving CPP benefits, are now continuing to make CPP contributions.
 This is a change from CRA’s prior policy that did not require these taxpayers to make any more contributions to the plan.